abhishekgupta3/swiftcart-svc/README.md

 # Swiftcart Application

-Swiftcart is a E-commerce application developed using a microservices architecture.
+Swiftcart is an E-commerce application developed using a microservices architecture.
-It allows browsing various products, adding items to cart and order products.
+It allows browsing various products, adding items to a cart, and ordering products.
 This application is composed of several microservices developed with modern technologies.

 ## Functional Requirements
-- user can view products based on type (mobile, laptop,...)
+- users can view products based on type (mobile, laptop, etc.)
 - user can view featured/top-selling products
-- user can login/signup
+- user can log in/signup
-- user can add products to cart
+- user can add products to the cart
-- user can view cart
+- user can view the cart
 - user can order products
 - user can view all previous orders
-- admin can view dashboard, view all orders, view all users, add new product to application
+- admin can view the dashboard, view all orders, view all users, add new products to the application

 ## Non-Functional Requirement
 - system needs to be fault-tolerant, scalable, latency < 100ms